ewlin/NYPhil_data_viz/README.md

 #### PROSE
-* Talk about sources of noise ()
+* Talk about sources of noise () [NOT ESSENTIAL]
-* Finish (.explain p) for living/dead panel
+* Finish (.explain p) for living/dead panel [COMPLETED ]
-* Finish .trendline explain panel
+* Finish .trendline explain panel [COMPLETED]
-* Finish stream graph final panel (conclusion)
+* Finish stream graph final panel (conclusion) [COMPLETED]
-* Finish transition from stream to composers
+* Finish transition from stream to composers [COMPLETED]

 ### TOP 59 COMPOSERS GRAPH
 #### CODE: JS

 * check if new code (meta tag info) fixes zooming issue when select is focused (in mobile)
 * Auto-select value in select with JS when composer name clicked.
-Current code not working in mobile Safari or mobile Chrome on iOS [Added changes on 11/11; test to see works]
+Current code not working in mobile Safari or mobile Chrome on iOS [Added changes on 11/11; test to see works]/[COMPLETED]
+* Write custom matching function for select2- deal with composer names with accent marks + ignore 'ranking part'
-* Select element style weird in mobile/consider removing styling for mobile
+* Select element style weird in mobile/consider removing styling for mobile [COMPLETED?]
 * Add rank + number of performances for each composer/figure out Select2 API
-* Smooth scrolling when composer name is clicked (if possible)
+* Smooth scrolling when composer name is clicked (if possible, browser conditional code)

 * Code Heatmap (Legend, layout, lifetime border)
 * Add d3-voronoi to Dot chart